-ENTSO-E has drafted the NC ER to set out clear and objective minimum requirements for real-time operation when in Emergency, Blackout or Restoration States.
+ENTSO-E has drafted the NC ER to set out clear and objective minimum requirements for Emergency, Blackout or Restoration States.
 The aim is to achieve, maintain and restore a satisfactory level of Operational Security of the interconnected Transmission Systems in real time, to support the efficient functioning of the European Internal Electricity Market (IEM), and to allow the integration of electrical Renewable Energy Sources.